Easi Campers

 What kind of license do I need to drive an RV in the UK?

 All drivers must have a current and full driver’s license to rent a vehicle.
-If your license is from the UK it must entitle you to drive a category B vehicle up to 3500kg.
-If you have demerit points on your license or any convictions, extra fees or restrictions may apply.
+If your license is from the UK, a standard Category B license typically covers vehicles up to 3,500 kg MAM (check the vehicle’s MAM before you book).
+Heavier motorhomes may require Category C1 (3.5–7.5t) or Category C (over 7.5t).

 Foreign licenses are acceptable if they are in English or accompanied by an accredited English translation, otherwise, an International Driving Permit is required.